JesseAReyes1996/MechanicShop/README.md

 # Mechanic Shop Java Application

-To run the DB, navigate to /postgresql and run in the following order,
+To start the DB, navigate to /postgresql and run in the following order,

 source startpostgredb.sh

 source createpostgredb.sh

-Then navigate to /java and run
+Then, navigate to /java and run

 ./compile

 ./run.sh Jesse_DB 8238 jreye039

 After using the application, please shut down the server by navigating to /postgresql